The Global Initiative is seeking a treasurer!

 About the Treasurer role

 Our organisation has recently gone through a period of change, with the appointment of a new Director and new Board members over the past year.
-We are embarking on an exciting time for the organisation, including the development of a 5-year strategy to be launched in April 2018.
+We are embarking on an exciting time for the organisation, including the development of a new 5-year strategy.
 Traditionally focused on law reform to prohibit corporal punishment, we have successfully contributed to a sea change in attitudes across the world.
 Now 53 countries have banned corporal punishment, and a further 55 countries have committed to do so.
 We are now considering how our organisation can change the way it works, to contribute to the full elimination of the violent punishment of children, by influencing national and global dialogues, effecting change in perceptions of children’s rights and broadening the understanding of positive discipline.

 All trustees are required to uphold the organisation’s safeguarding policy, and new appointments will be required to undergo a Disclosure and Barring Service (DBS) check.
 Our full Safeguarding Policy can be found here.